The Journeyman Project 1: Pegasus Prime

 - 25 % negative mentions

 The game's story revolves around a secretive government agency managing time travel, exploring themes of diplomacy, bureaucracy, and the implications of altering the past.
-Users praise its engaging narrative and well-crafted world design, likening it to classic adventure games while highlighting its unique take on time travel reminiscent of "Quantum Leap."
-Overall, the story is considered a standout element that enhances the gameplay experience.
+It is praised for its engaging narrative and well-crafted world design, reminiscent of classic adventure games, while also being complemented by an exceptional soundtrack.
+Overall, the storytelling is considered a standout feature, making the game a worthwhile experience for those who prioritize narrative over graphics.

 “The story is fun, just revolves around a secretive government agency tasked with making sure time travelers don't tamper with the past in any big way.”